zhehaowang/zhehao.me/book-notes/linux-programming-interface/readme.md

 `superuser` / `root` (uid 0) bypasses all file permissions / can send signal to any process.

+Each process has a real uid, gid, an effective uid, gid, and supplementary gids.

 ### File & directory

 The kernel maintains a single hierarchical directory structure to organize all files in the system (regardless of the disk device as Windows would care about).

 A directory is a special file whose contents take the form of a table of filenames coupled with references to the corresponding files. (`.` and `..` are special links (i.e. filename-plus-reference association). `/..` is `/`.)

+Symlink (to be differentiated from hard link) is a specially marked file containing the name of another file.
+When a pathname is specified in a system call, in most circumstances, the kernel automatically follows each symbolic link in the pathname (limited number of depth).

+Permission in a directory: read allows listing content, write allows contents (filenames) to be added / removed / changed, and execute allows access to files within the directory and entering that directory.

+### File IO model

+**Universality** of IO: `open` `read` `write` `close` perform IO on all types of files, including devices.

+(UNIX systems have no end-of-file character; the end of a file is detected by a read that returns no data.)

+The IO system refers to open files using a file descriptor, obtained by a call to `open()`.
+Normally a process inherits three open file descriptors when it's started by the shell.
+0 stdin, 1 stdout, 2 stderr (in an interactive shell, these are normally connected to the terminal).

+### Memory mapping

+`mmap()` system call creates a new memory mapping in the calling process’s virtual address space.
+* A **file mapping** maps a region of a file into the calling process's virtual memory.
+Once mapped the program can access bytes of the file directly (pages of the mapping are loaded as needed).
+* An **anonymous mapping** does not have a corresponding file.
+The pages of the mapping are initialized to 0.

+Memory mapping of a process can be shared with mappings in other processes.
+When they share the same page, each process can see others' changes depending on whether the mapping is created as private or shared.
+When private, modification to contents of the mapping is not carried through to the underlying file (and not visible to other processes).
+Shared mapping modifications are carried through to underlying file and visible to other processes.

+Memory mappings serve a variety of purposes, including initialization of a process's text segment from the corresponding segment of an executable file, allocation of new (zero filled) memory, memory-mapped file IO and IPC (via a shared mapping).

 # Process